WebotixDev/FirebaseNotificationInLaravel/README.md

         App/Services
     ```
  - Copy the FirebaseService.php file into this folder
- - your post notification function use into the controller like this
+ - Your post notification function use into the controller like this

  ```bash
     use App\Services\FirebaseService;